Michael McDowell (racing driver)

 Michael Christopher McDowell (born December 21, 1984) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Cup Series, driving the No. 34 Ford Mustang for Front Row Motorsports.
+He competes full-time in the NASCAR Cup Series, driving the No. 71 Chevrolet Camaro ZL1 for Spire Motorsports.
+He has previously competed in the NASCAR Xfinity Series and the NASCAR Craftsman Truck Series.
 He has also raced in open-wheel and sports cars.

 McDowell began his career in open-wheel cars, which included competing in Formula Renault and Champ Car, and in sports cars like the Rolex Sports Car Series and 24 Hours of Daytona.
 He moved to stock car racing in 2006 and his first Cup Series season came in 2008, the latter of which saw him attract attention for a violent qualifying crash at Texas Motor Speedway.
 However, after losing his ride at Michael Waltrip Racing, much of McDowell's Cup career in the following years was with smaller teams, oftentimes as a start and park driver.
+McDowell won at Road America during the 2016 NASCAR Xfinity Series.
 McDowell did not run full-time in the Cup Series again until 2017 with Leavine Family Racing when he ran all 36 races.
-McDowell joined his current employer Front Row in 2018 and has raced full-time for the team ever since.
-He won the 2021 Daytona 500 with FRM, McDowell's first-ever win in the Cup Series.
-He also has a win in the NASCAR Xfinity Series in 2016.
+McDowell joined Front Row Motorsports in 2018, scoring his first Cup victory at the 2021 Daytona 500 with them.
+He moved to Spire Motorsports for 2025.

 Early career

 McDowell started his career at the age of three racing BMX bicycles.
-He would always win his division because there were not any other three- or four-year-olds to compete against.
+He would always win his division because there were no other three or four-year-olds to compete against.
 At the start of each race, someone would have to hold him in the starting gate because his feet did not reach the ground.
-Then, when McDowell was eight years old, he moved to karting with help from his mother Tracy, his father Bill, and his older brother Billy, who were all avid race fans.
-After ten years in karts, he would win not only the World Karting Association championship, but he would also take back to back undefeated International Kart Federation championships, along with 18 consecutive feature wins.
+Then, when McDowell was eight years old, he moved to karting with help from his mother, Tracy, his father, Bill, and his older brother, Billy, who were all avid race fans.
+After ten years in karts, he would win not only the World Karting Association championship, but he would also take back-to-back International Kart Federation championships, along with 18 consecutive feature wins.

 Open wheel

-From karts, McDowell moved into Formula Renault with World Speed Motorsports in 2002 and won the Infineon Raceway, Las Vegas, and Firebird International Raceway events in his rookies season.
+From karts, McDowell moved into Formula Renault with World Speed Motorsports in 2002 and won the Infineon Raceway, Las Vegas, and Firebird International Raceway events in his rookie season.
 Moving up the ladder, McDowell would move to the Star Mazda Series in 2003.
 He took victories at Sebring and Road America en route to a runner-up finish in the points.
 McDowell won seven races in 2004 en route to winning the series championship.
 McDowell would be picked up by Champ Car team Rocketsports for Surfer's Paradise and Mexico City, but decided to move on in 2005 to the Grand-Am Cup Series.